suusanp/stealth-health/m5/prototype.md

 }, [notificationsEnabled, dataRetention]);

 ```
 We perform automatic data deletions based on the user-defined retention period.
-Each time the app is launched, it evaluates stored data against the current retention policy,retrieving the user's retention preference, calculating the cutoff date, and iterating through stored files, deleting those older than the active cutoff date :
+Each time the app is launched, it evaluates stored data against the current retention policy, retrieving the user's retention preference, calculating the cutoff date, and iterating through stored files, deleting those older than the active cutoff date :
 ```javascript
 export const checkAndDeleteOldFiles = async () => {
   const preferences = await getPreferences();